Skip to Content

 El Pinton – C/ Francos 42

-The menu is characteristic because of their twists on the classical recipes, and in terms of price, two people need around 50eur to get a decent dinner with some accompanying drink such as the fruity sangria.
+The menu is characteristic because of their twists on the classic recipes, and in terms of price, two people need around 50eur to get a decent dinner with some accompanying drink such as the fruity sangria.

 Gazpacho is one of El Pinton fortes, and they have really good shellfish rice.